 - Ugly Sweater Day – 3rd Friday of December

 - Kwanzaa – starts on December 26 and runs for 7 days

 - Omisoka – Japan’s New Year’s celebration omitted because of length

-Posted on December 9, 2016, in History, Holidays and tagged Boxing Day, December Holidays, Hanukah, Holidays, Kwanzaa, Lindsay Roseberry, Ugly Christmas Sweater Day.
+Posted on December 9, 2016, in History, Holidays and tagged Boxing Day, December Holidays, Dewey Decimal System Day, Hanukkah, Holidays, Kwanzaa, Lindsay Roseberry, Los Posadas, Saint Lucia's Day, St. Nicholas' Day, The Day of the Ninja, Ugly Christmas Sweater Day, Wright Brothers Day.
 Bookmark the permalink.
 Leave a comment.